paoloricciuti/sveltekit-search-params/README.md

 ### Encoding and Decoding

-The parameter passed to `queryParameters` can aslo be used to specify the encoding and decoding just like the `queryParam` method.
+The parameter passed to `queryParameters` can also be used to specify the encoding and decoding just like the `queryParam` method.

 ```svelte
 <script lang="ts">